anirudhsnayak/ucsd-review-sheets/content/index.md

 ---
-title: Welcome to plastic's UCSD review sheets
+title: Welcome to plastic's UCSD notes
 ---

-This webpage hosts all of my UCSD review sheets.
+This webpage hosts all of my notes from UCSD.